ls-/ls_UI/README.md

 Feel free to write feedback on how to improve some class-specific features, because I only play as PvE mage and PvP DK.

-However, keep in mind that I'm not going to implement any features, as a replacement for *BIG* addons.
-I want my UI to be as lightweight as possible.
+However, keep in mind that I'm not going to implement any features as a replacement for *BIG* addons.

+## FAQ
+**Q:** Will you add party and/or raid frames?<br/>
+**A:** Nope.
+I prefer using default compact party/raid frames.
+Moreover, there are quite many great party/raid addons on Curse and WoWInterfrace, pick whichever you like the most.

 ## License
 Please see [LICENSE](https://github.com/ls-/ls_UI/blob/master/LICENSE.txt) file.